laxman-kandhukuri/Netflix-clone/README.md

 - **Networking:** Keep the default settings.
 - **Security Groups:** Open all inbound and outbound traffic.

-Great!
-You've provided a set of commands for installing OpenJDK and Jenkins on your Jenkins Server.
-Let's summarize the steps:

 # Jenkins Server Setup

 ### Connect to Jenkins Server: